 Image Source: Google Analytics Support

 Be aware of session expirations and new sessions.
 Remember, a single user can open multiple sessions, especially when you consider the fact that most will be using multiple devices to access your content.

 SEO rankings should be a long-term goal for your content marketing initiative.
 The value in an organic top-of-page-one listing far outweighs the ROI on a blog post or article that was popular on social media.
-Taking the extra time to create and optimize SEO landing pages for every stage of the buyer’s journey will deliver much more than rankings; it will ensure that prospects connect and engage with your brand at just the right time, in the right place, with the right message.
+Taking the extra time to create and optimize SEO landing pages for every stage of the buyer’s journey will deliver much more than rankings; it will ensure that prospects connect and engage with your brand at the right time, in the right place, with the right message.

 Leave a Reply